Skip to Main Content

 With whom are we seeking to partner?

-PHEARLESS is seeking to support partnerships of local, state, regional, tribal or territorial health jurisdictions who already have experience working together in community to advance health and wellbeing for all.
-Fifteen community partners will be selected to experience this one-year program.
+PHEARLESS supported partnerships of local, state, regional, tribal or territorial health jurisdictions with experience working together in community to advance health and wellbeing for all.
+Fifteen community partners were selected to experience this one-year program.
 We define each partnership as a “Community Collective” comprising two governmental public health leaders and two community leaders from the same jurisdiction.
-These leaders should all be individuals who are 1) in a position where they would benefit from additional leadership competency development and 2) support collaborative leadership efforts to improve health and well-being for all.
-We ask each Community Collective to complete one application.
+These leaders are individuals who are 1) in a position where they would benefit from additional leadership competency development and 2) support collaborative leadership efforts to improve health and well-being for all.

 What type of community is eligible?